7 Singapore Celebrity Mums Who Gave Birth in Their 40s!

 Sun being Sun, not much is known about the difficulties she faced during her late pregnancy.
 Except for the occasional comment about “becoming as fat as two people”.

-Luke is half-brother to Jamie’s daughter Alysia, from her previous marriage to Thorston Nolte.
+Luke is a half-brother to Jamie’s daughter Alysia, from her previous marriage to Thorston Nolte.

 Love 97.2 radio DJ, Leelian Chua had a baby boy on June 5, 2017.
 Chua had got married in late 2016.